lewhunt/react-tv-player/README.md

 ### DRM Support

-You can use HLS AES Encryption, but it currently does not support Widevine, FairPlay or PlayReady DRM out of the box.
-However, when playing files it renders a `video` tag which can be accessed with the `getInternalPlayer()` instance method, mentioned above.
-So there is scope to hook into `hls.js` and `dash.js` for further DRM integration if desired.
-More work on this is on the future roadmap.
+It supports HLS AES Encryption, but it currently does not support Widevine, FairPlay or PlayReady DRM out of the box.
+However, when playing streams it renders a `hls.js` and `dash.js` video element which can be accessed with the `getInternalPlayer()` instance method.
+So there is scope to hook into this for further DRM integration.
+More DRM work is on the future roadmap.

 ### Device Support